CenturyLinkCloud/PublicKB/Release Notes/2019/2019-01-22-cloud-platform-release-notes .md

 ##### Analytics Available for Any Type of AWS or Azure Provider

-For Azure, CenturyLink now extends our Analytics offering to unmanaged, un-hardened providers.
-This functionality is in addition to recently-announced functionality for AWS providers.
-On these "Bring Your Own Cloud" providers, administrators will see an "Analytics" option, capable of activating Analytics capabilities before or after a provider has been launched.
-When activated, CenturyLink will read your Provider's charges in our calculation of Platform Advisory Support.
-A CAM administrator has access to pricing details in the Management Site of CAM.
+For Azure, CenturyLink now extends our Analytics offering to unmanaged providers that are sourced by the customer.
+This functionality is in addition to the same recently-announced functionality for AWS providers.
+On these "Bring Your Own Cloud" Providers, administrators will see an "Analytics" option, capable of activating Cloud Optimization & Analytics capabilities before or after a Provider has been launched.
+Once Cloud Optimization & Analytics is activated for a customer-sourced Provider, CenturyLink will begin including that Provider's charges in the monthly basis for Platform Advisory Support.
+All CAM administrators have access to pricing details in the Management Site of CAM.

 #### [Application Lifecycle Management](https://www.ctl.io/cloud-application-manager/application-lifecycle-management/)